Admiral-Fish/RNGReporter/README.md

 I will no longer be actively developing RNG Reporter.
 I will attempt to fix any bugs that are found.
 Checkout [PokeFinder](https://github.com/Admiral-Fish/PokeFinder) for a WIP cross platform RNG tool.

 # Credits
-Original RNGReporter dev team for creating RNGReporter.
+Original RNGReporter dev team(mingot, slashmolder, omegadonut) for creating RNGReporter.

 Credits to amab for all the Channel Jirachi logic and Pokespot RNG.